SoojungNa/social_controllability_fMRI/README.md

 	4.3. indiv: run "run_UG2_indiv_v1_xV.m" after updating the directories (Line 3, 4, 5, 6)
 		This will generate the individual GLM results on the whole brain.

-	4.4. group: run "group_xV_IC_t1.m" for In Control and group_xV_NC_t1.m for No Control This will generate the one-sample t-test results for the chosen action value coefficients at the group level.
+	4.4. group: run "group_xV_IC_t1.m" for In Control and group_xV_NC_t1.m for No Control.
+		This will generate the one-sample t-test results for the chosen action value coefficients at the group level.(@)

 	4.5. roi: run "xV_both_roi_contrast_peak.m" after updating the directories (line 3, 4, 6, 7, 14, 46)
-		This will generate the coefficients at each roi.
+		This will generate the coefficients at each roi. (@)

 5.Neural signals for norm prediction errors (Fig6)